thradams/thradams.github.io/ptrsize.md

 ```c
  void f(int a[4]){}
 ```
+What compiler cannot do is to modify the semantics of sizeof(a) for instance.

 I didn'd find more details about ```int p[..] = a;``` idea but it should try to address any of the problems we have